-Defend national concessions and entertainment clients in wage and hour class action brought on behalf of concessionaires at various sport arena locations in California alleging they were improperly classified as independent contractors and other claims.
+Representing national concessions and entertainment clients in wage and hour class action brought on behalf of concessionaires at various sport arena locations in California alleging they were improperly classified as independent contractors and other claims.
 (L.A.
 Cty (Cal.)
 Super.
 Ct.
 Ongoing)

 Long v.
 Playboy Enterprises, Inc.

-Obtained summary judgment for defendant in Unruh Act class action brought on behalf of all males in California alleging gender price discrimination connection with 3rd party charitable events held at the Playboy Mansion.
+Obtained summary judgment for defendant in Unruh Act class action brought on behalf of all males in California alleging gender price discrimination connection with third party charitable events held at the Playboy Mansion.
 Summary judgment upheld by 9th Circuit Court of Appeal.
 (C.D.
 Cal., 9th Cir.
 2014)

 Khoshnood, Lalwani & Shahwan v.
 Bank of America, N.A.